 Financial instruments that potentially subject the Company to credit risk are primarily cash and cash equivalents and trade and other receivables.
 Trade and other receivables are mainly derived from sales to customers and amount due from related parties.
 The Company does not have any significant concentrations of credit risk.
-The Company applies the simplified approach to providing for expected credit losses prescribed by IFRS 9, which permits the use of the lifetime expected loss provision for trade receivables.
-The expected credit losses also incorporate forward looking information.
+The Company applies the simplified approach to providing for expected credit losses prescribed by IFRS 9, which permits the use of the lifetime expected lifetime expected loss provision for trade receivables.